edi3/edi3.github.io/pages/community.md

 For those that just want to stay informed.
 [Subscribe](http://eepurl.com/dMLfdU) to the regular edi3 newsletter.
 We'll update you about the latest developments and opportunities at most once per week and you can un-subscribe anytime.

-To Do:  add link to archives and metrics about number of subscribers, impressions, etc

 ## Join the Conversation

 For those that want to chat to some experts.
 [Join](http://chat.edi3.org/) the edi3 Slack team and subscribe to as many channels as you wish (there's one for each spec and a general channel).
 You can join the conversation, make suggestions, or ask questions and get help.

-To Do :  add links to slack and add metrics about teams, channels, members, conversations, etc

 ## Help with Development